DExTRo-hash/Customer_Churn_Prediction/README.md

 # Customer_Churn_Prediction
-Engineered a high-accuracy customer churn prediction model leveraging Python, Jupyter Notebook, Tensorflow, Keras, Matplotlib, and Pandas and fine-tuning the hyperparameters
+Engineered a high-accuracy customer churn prediction model leveraging Python, Jupyter Notebook, Tensorflow, Keras, Matplotlib, and Pandas using the Churn_Modelling dataset

 ## Overview
 This project aims to develop and evaluate multiple deep learning neural network models to predict customer churn in a business or service.
 Customer churn refers to the rate at which customers discontinue their subscription or usage of a product or service.
 Accurate prediction of churn is crucial for businesses to identify and retain valuable customers.